Pentagon F-35 chief says grounding will not delay delivery

-MELBOURNE The grounding of Lockheed Martin Corp's (LMT.N) F-35 fighter fleet last week due to a crack found in the engine of one test aircraft would not delay major milestones or delivery of the aircraft, the Pentagon's F-35 program chief said on Monday.
+MELBOURNE Feb 25 The grounding of Lockheed Martin Corp's F-35 fighter fleet last week due to a crack found in the engine of one test aircraft would not delay major milestones or delivery of the aircraft, the Pentagon's F-35 program chief said on Monday.

 All flights by the 51 F-35 fighter planes were suspended on Friday after a routine inspection revealed a crack on a turbine blade in the jet engine of a test aircraft in California.